WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 Is this OK? (yes) yes
 ```

-## Webpack & Babel
+### Using npm to install packages

-The next step is to install webpack.
+The next step is to install the packages required.
 You can install packages using the npm command `npm install`.
-If you pass the `--save` parameter, npm will write the package as a dependency in package.json file.
+If you pass the `--save-dev` parameter, npm will write the package as a dev dependency in the package.json file.

-Run `npm install --save webpack`
+Run `npm install --save-dev webpack`

 After installing, a `node_modules` directory is created with the webpack module and its dependencies.